 In regards to the quality of its housing, it is completely waterproof and fog proof.
 The rubber armor that wraps around it is shock absorbent.
 This helps when you drop it or knock it against something hard.

-Includes in the package are carrying case, eyepiece and lens protection covers as well as a cleaning cloth.
+Includes in the package are a carrying case, eyepiece, and lens protection covers as well as a cleaning cloth.

-How To Select The Best Budget Friendly Binoculars Effectively?
+How To Select The Best Binoculars For 200 Effectively?

-What criteria is used to identify the best budget binoculars from among the thousands of binoculars out there?
+What criteria are used to identify the best budget binoculars from among the thousands of binoculars out there?
 Personally, there are a number of things I look at.
-That being the case let us look at what makes up best compact binoculars under 200.
+That being the case, let us look at what makes up the best compact binoculars under 200.

-There was a time when binoculars priced at below $200 were notorious for being poorly made as manufacturers looked for ways to cut on costs.
+There was a time when binoculars priced below $200 were notorious for being poorly made as manufacturers looked for ways to cut costs.
 Thankfully those times are long gone.
-And as I mentioned in the intro $200 is still a lot of money.
+And as I mentioned in the intro, $200 is still a lot of money.

 Also, I recommend going for a binocular with a rubberized exterior.
-The rubber coating offers a better grip and protects the binocular from the occasional knocks and bumps.
+The rubber coating offers a better non-slip grip and protects the binoculars from the occasional knocks and bumps.

-Thus if the field of view is important an 8x magnification is best but if you want a detailed view of your target a higher magnification is better.
+Thus if the field of view is important, an 8x magnification is best, but if you want a detailed picture of your target, a higher magnification is better.

-However, the size of the objective lens will also depend on the purpose of the binocular.
-A large objective lens means more light entering the binocular.
+However, the size of the lens will also depend on the purpose of the binocular.
+A large lens means more light entering the binoculars.
 This translates to brighter and clearer images.
-All the same a larger objective lens also means more weight.
+All the same, a larger objective lens also means more weight.

-More often than not binoculars that have large objective lens will require a tripod.
+More often than not, binoculars that have large lenses will require a tripod.
 This makes them impractical for hunting.
-But for birdwatching or star gazing a large objective lens will be beneficial.
+But for birdwatching or stargazing, a large objective lens will be beneficial.

-One area that gets affected as manufacturers try to cut down on production costs is the optics.
-As such, most budget binoculars disappoint when it comes to the optics.
-And as is evident from my list not all binocular under $200 have fully multicoated optics.
+One area that gets affected as manufacturers try to cut down on production costs is optics.
+As such, most budget binoculars disappoint when it comes to the optic, and as is evident from my list, not all binoculars under $200 have fully multicoated optics.

 In a nutshell, the optics should have some sort of coating.
 This prevents color fringing while improving contrast and resolution.

 Generally, the best lightweight binoculars are more suited to hunting as there is more movement involved.
-For birdwatching or star gazing you can compromise on the weight for a bigger objective lens and more powerful magnification.
+For birdwatching or stargazing, you can compromise on the weight for a bigger lens and more powerful magnification.

 It’s true that premium features come at a premium.
-But sometimes all you need is a decent binocular that can help you see things clearly from far off.
+But sometimes, all you need is a decent binocular that can help you see things clearly from far off.
 Thus, you do not have to spend a fortune on a pair of binoculars.
-Some of the best binoculars under 200 have premium features.
-As such premium features are not reserved to high paying customers.
-In conclusion best-hunting binoculars under 200 offer more than what the average $200 binocular offers.
+Some of the best binoculars under $200 have premium features.
+As such, premium features are not reserved for high-paying customers.

 About The Author: